 First draft.

 ExCBs, ExTLs or IECEx officers may propose Draft Decision Sheets.
 The IECEx Secretariat, ExTAG Chairman and Ex TAG Secretary shall edit the first draft, if necessary, via correspondence with the originator.
 Once a Draft Decision Sheet has been approved for circulation by the Ex TAG Chairman and Secretary the IECEx Secretariat will prepare the draft Decision Sheet as an ExTAG document for circulation.

+The wording in of the Question and Answer sections of the draft DS and any accepted ExTAG DS shall follow the ISO/IEC Directives Part 2.

 Circulation of the first draft.

 The IECEx Secretariat will circulate the Draft Decision Sheet for comment to ExTAG members via the IECEx Web Site under ExTAG Committee Docu ments.
 At this time the secretariat will issue an e- mail circular advising the members of the availability of the document on the web site.
 The comment period is normally 4 weeks.
+Where the comment period is less that 4 weeks this will be identified on the cover sheet for the draft DS.

 Handling of draft DS comments

 Comments, as well as observations on these comments, from the originator, are circulated as an Ex TAG Document via the Web Site as above.

+For consistency, the dispositions of comments shall be as follows (acronyms shall not be used):

+a) Accepted.

+The comment was acceptable as presented.

+b) Not Accepted

+This disposition indicates that the comment will not be incorporated into the document.
+All rejections shall have the justification for rejection, whether technical or editorial and documented as part of this disposition.

+c) Accepted in Part

+This disposition indicates that some parts of the comment will be accepted and incorporated into the document.
+An explanation of how the accepted part is to be incorporated into the document shall be given.
+The parts that have not been accepted shall have the justification for doing so, whether technical or editorial, documented as part of this disposition.

+d) Accepted in Principle

+This disposition indicates that the principle of the comment was accepted, but was incorporated into the document in a different manner than that suggested by the commenter.
+Explanation of how this is to be incorporated into the document shall be included along with the justification for the decision.

+e) Noted

+This is used where there is no action required on the comment.

+In cases b), c), and d), the justification provided should clearly convey the specific reasons why the comment was not acceptable.
+This will allow the commenter the opportunity to provide additional information and justification at the next stage of review for those cases where, perhaps because of language barriers or interpretation difficulties, the commenter believes that the Originator did not fully understand the proposal.

+The Originator shall then send the completed document to the ExTAG secretary who will send it to the IECEx for circulation.

 Handling of an accepted Draft DS